fanat503/Laplace-attention/README.md

 <div align="center">

-# HLA · Holographic Laplace Attention
+# HLA · Hierarchical Laplace Attention

 ### What if attention heads didn't have to whisper and listen through the same wire?